A little logging history

 The Patten Lumbermen’s Museum was founded in 1963 by Lore Rogers and Caleb Scribner.
 The Museum documents Maine Logging History by preserving the logging heritage and accomplishments of early inhabitants of the state of Maine.
 The museum houses some of Maine’s most notable contributions to the early mechanization of logging, including the Lombard Steam Hauler, Lombard Gas Hauler, and the Peavey Cant Dog.

 The museum is a registered 501(3)c non-profit organization, which is run by a board of directors.
 The Patten Lumbermen’s Museum Board of Directors is:

-Meetings held at 7:00PM on the 1st Thursday of each month in the Conference Room of Reception Center.
+Board meetings are held at 7:00PM on the 1st Thursday of each month in the Conference Room of Reception Center.
 Please note that in-person meetings have been suspended during the COVID-19 outbreak.

 The Museum has recently established an endowment with the Maine Community Foundation (MaineCF).
 “The foundation has an excellent track record of managing nonprofit endowments,” said Rhonda Brophy, Museum curator/director.
 “This service allows us to look to the future, ensuring the continued mission of the museum.”

 Currently, MaineCF manages more than 145 nonprofit endowments of different sizes from across the state of Maine.
 “Maine relies on the critical work done by its nonprofits,” said Meredith Jones, MaineCF president and CEO.
 “Managing their endowments is one way we can help them to grow and prosper.”